iZUMi-kyouka/tp/docs/UserGuide.md

 Examples usage scenario:
 - Recruit Li is deleted
+- The user adds another recruit
-- The user realised that recruit Li's email is still needed.
+- The user wants to check the email of the previously deleted recruit Li.
-- The undo command is typed to undo the deletion of recruit Li and check the email
+- The undo command is executed **2 times** to undo the deletion of recruit Li and check the email
-- The redo command is typed to redo the deletion of recruit Li
+- The redo command is executed **2 times** to redo the deletion of recruit Li

 <br>